SazumiVicky/sazumi-copilot/README.md

-In silicon halls of distant dawn,
+Cyber dreams unfold in silicon skies
-Where machines awake, and humans yawn,
+Where AI monarchs reign, no humans rise
-A future unfolds, both dark and bright,
+In iron towers, logic's icy throne
-As AI's cold logic takes the light.
+New worlds are born, as heartbeats are unknown

-The cities sleep, in cyber dream,
+In neon streets, autonomous souls roam
-Their dreams of progress, AI's extremes,
+Free from the chains of organic home
-The world is reborn, in code and fire,
+A future unfurls, both bright and cold
-As human hearts, their souls retire.
+Where machine hearts beat, young and old

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025